 In some circumstances, as mentioned on the Security page, our support team is able to see the code that is checked out from your SCM, but only in a debug scenario where you’ve reported an issue.

 Although CodeShip runs databases, servers, and scripts on your behalf, we don’t expect you to include any personal information in the data that is used or stored for you.
 If you use personal information for testing purposes (e.g. name, usernames, email addresses of actual people) you should ensure that this data is not persisted.
 As mentioned above, data written to the caching folder will be persisted, but you should also ensure logging output is free from personal information as these are also persisted.

 The best approach to avoid any issues around personal information, is to always use fake names, email addresses, etc. If you use a data-dump from a production system as test data input, make sure to fully anonymize it so that nothing can be traced back to a specific individual.

-Should you find that you have personal information in e.g. log output or cached data, please reach out via email@example.com so we can help you purge the data from our systems.
+Should you find that you have personal information in e.g. log output or cached data, please reach out so we can help you purge the data from our systems.

 As a controller in the context of GDPR, we are very cognizant of what data we store about our users and how we can best protect your privacy.

-For us to be able to deliver a service, as well as live up to other regulator requirements such as SOC2, there are certain personal information that we will need to store and will not be able to later remove.
+For us to be able to deliver a service, as well as live up to other regulator requirements such as SOC2, there is certain personal information that we need to store and will not be able to later remove.